MultiCraft/repixture/mods/rp_util/API.md

 * `pos2`: Second corner of area
 * `nomanip`: If true, will not use VoxelManip (default: false)

+Note: VoxelManip is currently not used for this function.

 ## `util.areafunc(pos1, pos2, func, nomanip)`